Sleep easy – there's new hope for patients suffering from sleep apnea.

 With obstructive sleep apnea, the tongue or other soft tissue may block the airway, creating dangerous breathing problems during sleep.
 Upper airway stimulation uses an FDA-approved implantable device similar to a pacemaker to deliver mild stimulation to the hypoglossal nerve to prevent the tongue from blocking the airway.

-- During an outpatient surgical procedure that typically lasts 2-3 hours, three small incisions are made:
+- During an outpatient surgical procedure that typically lasts two to three hours, three small incisions are made:

 - One under the chin to connect a wire (called a lead) to the nerve that controls the tongue